Ergonomics deals with the interaction between physical and physiological aspects of the human body with the man-made products and design.

 Keep fingernails short for a smooth typing experience.

-Don’t rest wrists on the keyboard, you can rest palms on a palm rest.
+Don’t rest wrists on the keyboard, you can rest palms on palm/wrist rest.
 It is better to keep wrists above the keyboard.
 You can also consider investing in an ergonomic mouse pad, which usually comes with a place to rest the wrist.

 Organize Your Workstation